ansavin/molecular-dynamics/README.md

 Final T = 273.7917 vs Initial T = 274
 ********************************
 ```
 As you can see form output above, the system density is 1.77415 in kg/m^3 and Temperature is about 274 K, so theory predicts, that the pressure of Ar is P = rho * k_B * T = 10^5 Pa.
-We can see, that our system`s pressure is  10953.4, which is close enought to theoretical one, so, modelling went fine.
+We can see, that our system's pressure is  10953.4, which is close enought to theoretical one, so, modelling went fine.

 ## Source code